 - Broccoli: Like asparagus, broccoli is non-starchy.
 It is also rich in vitamin C, the antioxidant beta-carotene, folate, and fiber.

-- Cranberries: Best known for preventing urinary tract infections, cranberries can fit perfectly into a diabetic meal plan.
+- Cranberries: Cranberries are best known for preventing urinary tract infections.
+Cranberries can fit perfectly into a diabetic meal plan.
 Cranberries have an abundance of phytonutrients such as anthocyanins.

-- Fish: Seafood has a lower amount of unhealthy saturated fat and cholesterol than most meats.
+- Fish: Seafood has a lower unhealthy saturated fat and cholesterol than most meats.
 It is also a good source of omega-3 fatty acids.